-The Boulder County Assessor identifies and values all property within Boulder County in accordance with state law.
-The goal is to equalize property values so taxes are distributed fairly and equitably between property owners.
+State law requires that all real property (land and buildings) in a county be revalued (reappraised) every odd-numbered year.
+The goal is to equalize property values, so taxes are distributed fairly and equitably between all property owners.

 Determining Property Value